-The Company acquired three restaurants from franchisees during the fiscal year ended December 31, 2022, three restaurants from franchisees during the fiscal year ended December 25, 2021 and six restaurants from franchisees during the fiscal year ended December 26, 2020.
+The Company acquired three restaurants from franchisees during each of the fiscal years ended December 30, 2023, December 31, 2022 and December 25, 2021.
 The total purchase prices are reflected in the table below and were all funded by cash flows from operations.